Skip to main content

 00:18:14:13 – 00:18:43:09

 This is a super powerful combination that enables people to think in a way you need them to in order to meet your business aims.
 And your business aims can be anything from trying to do something cheaper and faster or improve processes.
-Or it could be that you need as an organization to challenge the status quo in an industry that needs to be always one step ahead of the new next thing, and in order to remain the market leader.
+Or it could be that you need as an organization to challenge the status quo in an industry that needs to be always one step ahead of the new next thing in order to remain the market leader.

 00:18:43:11 – 00:19:14:02